k-chrispens/axlevy-adp-3d/README.md

 python structure_completion.py -o /path/to/output/directory -c data/cifs/8ok3.cif --fix-every 4
 ```

+Once your experiment is finished, you can find the loss curves, RMSD curves and the final structure in the output directory.

 We also provide our implementation of the [DPS](https://openreview.net/forum?id=OnD9zGAGT0k) method, which we found to perform worse than our [DiffPIR](https://yuanzhi-zhu.github.io/DiffPIR/)-based implementation.

 ## Distances to Structure

-We provide a example for the "distances-to-structure" task with [PDB:8ok3](https://www.rcsb.org/structure/8OK3).
+We provide an example for the "distances-to-structure" task with [PDB:8ok3](https://www.rcsb.org/structure/8OK3).
 To launch your experiment with, for example, 500 known pairwise distances, run:
 ```
 python distances_to_structure.py -o /path/to/output/directory -c data/cifs/8ok3.cif --n-distances 500 --lr-distance 0.4
 ```

-Once your experiment is finished, you can find the loss curves, RMSD curves and the final structure in the output directory.

 ## Model Refinement